wp-plugins/dropbox-photo-sideloader/readme.txt

 == Changelog ==

+= 0.4 =

+* Add new jsTree based file browsing and image icons.

 = 0.3 =

 * Add error handling and error checking to the setup process (test for an invalid key/secret before saving them).